Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/05-Single-Page-Site.md

 **Your site must have the same features as outlined above!**

 Here are some wireframes images showing the general layout you are shooting for.
+You'll use flex box for the layout.
+The images below show wire frmes that describe the general layout you are striving to achieve.

+These images have some notes on where flex is applied and which way the axis and cross axis are.

 - [Wireframe](images/Wireframe.png)
 - [Wireframe with flex notes](images/Wireframe-with-flex-notes.png)